c3rb3ru5d3d53c/binlex/docs/processors.md

 This means, you can build your own processor for your own analysis workflow and share your processor binary with others.

-You can run a processor at four levels:
+You can run a processor at five levels:

 - `instruction`
 - `block`
 - `function`
 - `graph`
+- `complete`

 Most processors follow this shape: